askcuix/xml-compare-tool/README.md

    **repeat.tag**
    *Optional*.
 The repeatable element of XML record.
 Each list of values will treat as one field, such as *Price* from above.

-2. Build your project, the xml-compare-tool-<version>-jar-with-dependencies.jar will generated.
+2. Build your project, the xml-compare-tool-\<version>-jar-with-dependencies.jar will generated.
    *mvn clean install*

-3. Copy xml-compare-tool-<version>-jar-with-dependencies.jar to your folder, e.g. */User/Chris/xmlCompare*.
+3. Copy xml-compare-tool-\<version>-jar-with-dependencies.jar to your folder, e.g. */User/Chris/xmlCompare*.

 4. Go into your folder, and run command like below.
 The file path should be absolute path, you can adjust maximum memory size according to your file size.
-   *java -Xmx1024m -jar xml-compare-tool-<version>-jar-with-dependencies.jar <source file> <compared file>*
+   *java -Xmx1024m -jar xml-compare-tool-\<version>-jar-with-dependencies.jar <source file> <compared file>*

 5. Check report log *logs/report.log* to find out data difference, also include below statistics info.
    \- Total record count in source file
    \- Total record count in compared file
    \- Different record count
    \- Different field list
-   \- Processing time.
+   \- Processing time
-.
-.
-.